As the temperature drops, it’s very common for your motivation for weight loss exercise to plummet as well.

 Here are some great exercises you can do at home for the tummy, core and muscles.
 5 great at-home butt and thigh toning exercises.
 4 easy and effective arm sculpting exercises you can do in front of the TV.

-Join our Winter 28 Day Weight Loss Challenge
+Join our 28 Day Weight Loss Challenge this Winter

-If you want help shifting your weight this winter, still being able to tuck into yummy comfort food AND be given quick at home workouts to do – then our Winter Weight Loss 28 Day Weight Loss Challenge is for you.
+If you want help shifting your weight this winter, still being able to tuck into yummy comfort food AND be given quick at home workouts to do – then our 28 Day Weight Loss Challenge is for you.

 Our Challenge has been designed by mums for mums – to help them reach their weight loss goals in an affordable, safe and healthy way.
 Thousands of mums have joined our Challenge and lost more than 2 million kilograms.